FR | EN

 Born in 1984, Tommy Goguely lives and works between Paris and Bordeaux.
 With a background in fundamental physics and a degree in aeronautical engineering, he first taught himself photography before enrolling at the Bordeaux School of Fine Arts, where he developed a more conceptual approach.

-Influenced by photographic theory, his practice explores the conditions of the medium’s existence in the digital age, with a particular focus on the transition between analog and digital regimes.
-This shift is not understood here as a rupture, but as a ground for historicization, friction, and reactivation: sensor disruption, algorithmic détournement, rewriting of foundational icons...
-What emerges is a critical practice in which photography is not exhausted by its technical apparatuses, but replayed through them.
+Influenced by photographic theory, his work examines the conditions of the medium’s existence in the digital age, focusing on the tensions and continuities between analogue and digital regimes.
+This shift is not understood here as a rupture, but as a ground for historicization, friction, and reactivation: sensor disruption, algorithmic diversion, reinterpretation of foundational icons...
+What emerges is a critical practice where photography is not exhausted by its apparatus, but replayed through it.

 >>> Download Full CV.pdf